Never fear, I’ve got your gut health to do list right here.

 This is highly dependent upon where you’re at on your healing journey, what condition(s) you have been diagnosed with, and many other things.

 Today I’m going to throw out any and all old supplements and/or the ones I simply don’t need.
-Remember, minimal supplements are always the way to go whenever possible.
-For sure, my core 5 will be on my own gut health list (see number 5 HERE).

 Set a goal